-10.4.
+10.3.
 Clinical Waste

-In accordance with the "Duty of Care" - Code of Practice all swabs, tissues etc used for first aid treatment will be placed in the medical bin.
+In accordance with the "Duty of Care" - Code of Practice all swabs, tissues etc used for first aid treatment will be placed in the medical bin outside the staffroom.

-Incontinence waste such as disposable nappies, stoma bag etc will be placed in the hazardous waste disposal unit.
+Incontinence waste such as disposable nappies, stoma bag etc will be placed in the hazardous waste disposal unit outside the staffroom